 - Relevant signage reminding of the need for high levels of hygiene will remain around the church building, especially in the toilets and in areas where food/refreshments may be handled.

 - So that people can be seated where they are comfortable with the possible risk, seating will be available in two different areas (an arrangement to be reviewed with the passage of time):

-- For those happy to continue wearing face covering and keeping physically distanced.
+- One column with pews distanced from each other for those happy to continue wearing face covering and keeping physically distanced; and

-- For those happy to not wear face covering or keep physically distanced.
+- Two columns and the balcony for those happy to not wear face covering or keep physically distanced.

 - For those who still want to distance but do not want to wear face coverings please sit with those who are not wearing face coverings.

-- The stewards can help direct you to the seating area you prefer if help is needed.
+- Should help be required, the stewards are available to help direct you to the seating area you prefer.

 - For those who are unable to join us, the worship services will continue to be livestreamed at least during this transition period.

-- If you wish to avoid being seen on camera, please sit toward the back of the church or on the balcony.
+- To avoid being seen on camera, people are advised to sit toward the back of the church or on the balcony.

-- Please ask others before initiating physical touch (e.g., hand shaking or hugging).
+- Attenders are encouraged to ask others before initiating physical touch (e.g., hand shaking or hugging).

-- Don’t assume people without a mask are comfortable or able to sit close—please ask before sitting close to others.
+- To avoid the assumption that people without a mask are comfortable or able to sit close, attenders are to ask before sitting close to others.

 - Singing is encouraged for everyone present.

-- At the close of the service we encourage everyone to maintain our unity through intentional fellowship about spiritual matters that impact regular life.
+- At the close of the service, those expressing caution and a desire to limit interactions are given the opportunity to leave the building straight away, while we encourage everyone who would like to, to maintain the unity of the church family through intentional fellowship about spiritual matters that impact regular life.